Treatment Areas

 Often, the treatments carry challenges as well.
 Surgery, illness or injury may have permanently altered your body.
 Treatments such as chemotherapy and immunosuppressants can significantly impact your quality of life.
 You may benefit from guidance in managing chronic illness in yourself or a loved one, or minimizing side-effects of treatment.

-A combination of neurofeedback and rehabilitative therapy can be helpful in managing the encompassing impact of your diagnosis.
-We can take steps to preserve and strengthen cognitive functioning, recover speech, ease seizures and movement disorders, minimize chronic pain, and promote resilience wherever you are in your journey.
+Therapy can be helpful in managing the encompassing impact of your diagnosis.
+We can take steps to preserve and strengthen cognitive functioning and promote resilience wherever you are in your journey.

 Relationships